In this step-by-step Systeme.io tutorial review, you’ll learn how to use Systeme.io to launch and run your online business.

 For further help, refer to this article to help you set up your custom domain on Systeme.io.

-Now, I will show you how to build a sales funnel that is specifically designed to help you grow your email list.
+Now, I will show you how to build a sales funnel to help you grow your email list.

 On your Systeme.io dashboard, go to Funnels and click on Create.

-I will call it List Building this time, and I’ll select the option “Build an audience.”
+I will call it List Building this time and select the option “Build an audience.”
 I’ll also stick to the US dollar.
 However, you don’t need to choose this template.
 You can select any of the templates and then edit them later.

 As you can see, this funnel includes a Squeeze Page and a Thank You Page.
 Choose the templates you like the most for each of those pages.